coderdark/unit-test/README.md

 ## NOTES
 + Make your test simple and short when possible!!!
 + Dont attach your test to your styles - meaning dont use css styles names to test an element.  css styles name get apply to different elements and the name could change.
++ Use `data-testid` to provide the element a name to be used in testing

 ## Resources
 + JEST (Expect): https://jestjs.io/docs/expect